Is HoFH hiding in your practice?

 - 1 in 30,000 Afrikaners in South Africa6

-HoFH occurs when two copies of the alleles bearing the familial hypercholesterolemia (FH)-causing genes are inherited, one from each parent.1
+HoFH occurs when two pathogenic variants bearing the familial hypercholesterolemia (FH)-causing genes are inherited, one from each parent.1

 HoFH differs from HeFH